daun/laravel-uptime-ping/README.md

 ## Configuration

-If you need to change the request method, adjust the timeout and number of retries, or add custom headers, publish and adjust the config file by running `php artisan vendor:publish --tag=laravel-uptime-ping`.
+To change the frequency of pings, request method, timeout, number of retries, or custom headers, publish and adjust the config file by running `php artisan vendor:publish --tag=uptime-ping-config`.

 ```php
 return [